 The 1970s and 1980s were often called the “Information Age,” and the 1990s can be singled out in history as the beginning of the “Internet Age.”
 The first few years of the 21st Century might be called the “Broadband Age” or, even better said, the “Convergence Age,” as entertainment, news, telephony, data and video converged onto Internet-connected devices.
 By 2010, however, the world had clearly entered the “Mobile Age.”

 Consumers are swarming to new and enhanced products and services, such as the iPad, the iPhone and Samsung’s latest smartphones.
-Over the next five to ten years, significant groundbreaking products will be introduced in areas such as high-density storage, artificial intelligence, optical switches and networking technologies, and advances will be made in quantum computing.
+Over the next ten years, significant groundbreaking products will be introduced in areas such as high-density storage, artificial intelligence, optical switches and networking technologies, and advances will be made in quantum computing.

 The InfoTech revolution continues in the office as well as in the home.
 The U.S. workforce totals about 150 million people.
 A vast segment of the workforce uses a computer of some type on the job daily, in every conceivable application—from factory workers managing computer-driven machinery, to receptionists answering computerized telephone systems, to cashiers ringing up sales at Wal-Mart on registers that are tied into vast computerized databases.
 This is the InfoTech revolution at work, moving voice, video and data through the air and over fiber optic lines, driving productivity ahead at rates that we do not yet know how to calculate.
 Our ability to utilize technology effectively is finally catching up to our ability to create the technologies themselves.
 We’re finding more and more uses for computers with increased processing speed, increased memory capacity, interfaces that are friendly and easy-to-use and software created to speed up virtually every task known to man.
 Cheaper, faster chips, bigger storage capability and more powerful software will continue to enter the market at blinding speed.